By Charlie Levine

 One of Capt.
 Alex Tallman’s core values is to always be friendly and respectful to clients and other fishermen.
-This mantra has served him well as the young captain, who just turned 31, recently scored his dream job, on his dream boat.
-For the past year, the Florida-raised Tallman has been running the 63 Ricky Scarborough, Big Smooth, owned by Steve Johnson.
+This mantra has served him well as a young captain who scored his dream job, on his dream boat.
+The Florida-raised Tallman has been running the 63 Ricky Scarborough, Big Smooth, owned by Steve Johnson.
 Tallman met Johnson through a mutual acquaintance after Johnson purchased some property at Baker’s Bay in the Bahamas and stationed a 39-foot Nor-Tech center console there.

 “Steve showed me the properties and the center console,” Tallman says.
 “I had spent ten years in that area, so I knew it very well.
 I told him that I liked the setup, but I wanted to fish on a sportfish boat.
 He said, ‘OK, why don’t you go find one?’
 So, that’s what I did.”
 They purchased the Waterman a 2015 Ricky Scarborough and took to updating her to meet the needs of Bahamas/East Coast operation.
 “This is one of my favorite boats that I’ve ever been on,” Tallman says.
 “She’s quick, not too big, and easy to maintain.”

 Growing up in Florida, Tallman always had an affinity for fishing.
 As a young boy he targeted bass and would hit the local lakes whenever he could.
 He eventually graduated to salt water fishing and would ride his bike down to Juno Pier to fish for snook.
 He’d save any money he got his hands on to go out on the Blue Heron drift boat out of Jupiter.